Healthy Homes Assessment Ngauranga

 Home Assessments Ngauranga for Rental Properties

-There are a variety of concerns to look over in a home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a myriad of things you should look for in the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
 There are a few examples:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy services ruling can be extremely costly for property owners and landlords.
-For specialist advice get in touch today to schedule your rental properties home evaluation.
+The consequences of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of a Tenancy solutions ruling can have a significant impact for property managers and landlords.
+For professional guidance, contact us today to book your rental properties home assessment.

 home assessments for rental properties